sinajahan/sinajahan.github.com/_posts/2013-01-12-continuous-delivery.md

 ---
 layout: post
-title: Continuous Delivery
+title: How much time for deploy a single line of code change to production?
 code: continuous-delivery
-abstract: How long would it take your organization to deploy a change that involves just one single line of code?
 ---

 {{ page.title }}